tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/Activities/03-Stu_GregariousAggregates/README.md

 1. What is the average payment amount?

-2. What is the total payment amouht?
+2. What is the total payment amount?

-3. What is the minimum payment amouht?
+3. What is the minimum payment amount?

-4. What is the maxiumum payment amouht?
+4. What is the maximum payment amount?

 5. What is the count of payments for each customer?